Peaceful Simplicity that soothes your mind: Interview with Penelope Dullaghan

 AWW: Can you share your favourite motto or quote to us?

-Penelope: "A ship in harbor is safe, but that is not what ships are built for."
+Penelope: "A ship in harbour is safe, but that is not what ships are built for."

 Penelope: My style has shifted and evolved over my career as an artist.
 Sometimes it was intentional (when I felt I needed to express things differently) and sometimes it was a natural progression to make my process more efficient.
 But mostly I draw the way I do because it comes easily.